 One of the other common causes of wrinkles is using facial expressions.
-That’s right, being happy, sad, or mad can cause wrinkles.
+Yes, you read that correctly folks, being happy, sad, or mad can cause wrinkles.
 The good news is that if your wrinkles are caused by excessive happiness, you probably don’t need to worry too much.

 Some of the most common facial expressions that lead to lines and wrinkles include smiling, laughing, and frowning.

 Also, the thinner your skin, the more likely you are to develop wrinkles early on.
-People with lighter skin tones often have dryer, thinner skin that contains less melanin and is more prone to wrinkles.
+People with lighter skin tones often have dryer, more delicate skin that contains less melanin and is more prone to wrinkles.

 Other causes of wrinkles include:

 Medication side effects